paleopollen/Novel_Pollen_Phylogenetic_Placement/README.md

 1. Training and classification: Scripts for training the three main models described in the paper using three modalities: maximum intensity projection (MIP) images, cross-sectional images, and patches.
 2. Novelty detection experiment: Script for detecting novel pollen morphotypes, based on the model's uncertainty (inferred from Shannon entropy) when encountering an unknown pollen specimen.
 The folder also contains a script for computing the optimal entropy threshold.
 3. Phylogenetic placement experiment: Scripts for training and evaluating phylogenetically-informed neural networks.
 The experiment is conducted using a simulated dataset with pseudo-novel taxa, which are placed on a reference phylogenetic tree.
-4. Fossil analaysis: Script for placing novel fossil types on a reference tree.
+4. Fossil analaysis: Script for placing novel fossil types on a reference phylogenetic tree.
 5. Morphological visualization: Script for visualizing the most phylogenetically informative cross-sectional images and patches.

 # Hardware Specifications